Kosovo Longcrower: Characteristics

 The birds are black.
-The rooster might have a few red or gold feathers on the wings.
+The cocks might have a few red or gold feathers on the wings.
 Over time, white spots can occur on its feathers, which is a sign of aging.
 On the head there is a characteristic crest of black feathers.
 They possess a V comb.
 In most cases their crest leans forward.
 Its beak is yellow (or gold), or even white, whereas the feet are mainly olive-green, as well as gray.
 The types that have green feet always have a yellow-gold beak, and their song lasts, or even exceeds, 1 minute.
 The rooster's tail has some longer sword shaped feathers and it is held straight (horizontal with the body).

-The roosters weigh 2–3.25 kg and the hens from 1.5–2 kg.
-The hens are nonsitters, and produce 160 white eggs per year of 55–60 g weight.
-A chicken starts to produce eggs when eight months old.
+The cocks weigh 2±– kg and the hens 1.5±– kg.
+The hens are non-sitters, and produce 160 white eggs per year of 55±– g weight.
+Hens starts to produce eggs when eight months old.
 Chicks hatch out brown.

 Crow

 This breed belongs to the group of long-crowing chicken breeds.
 Their crow averages 20–40 seconds, exceptional birds will go on for 60 seconds.
-The cock starts to crow when six to seven months old.
+The cocks starts to crow when six to seven months old.